How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 The purpose of a cover letter is to introduce yourself and to explain why you are interested in and qualified for the job for which you are applying.

 A cover letter should be included with your resume when you apply for a job.
-It should be tailored to the specific job for which you are applying and should highlight your skills, experiences, and accomplishments that are relevant to the role.
+It should be tailored to the specific position for which you are applying and should highlight your skills, experiences, and accomplishments that are relevant to the role.

 A compelling cover letter speaks to the hiring manager, telling them why you’re the best candidate for a particular job.
 It describes how you are suited for the job and what you’ll bring to the table when given the opportunity.